 Plants and flowers that are found in container gardens don’t hold moisture as well as ones planted directly into the ground.
 So you need to be sure to water them consistently, possibly every day.
 If you’re lucky, the weather may naturally take care of their watering needs for you.

 Use a Trellis for Extra Support

 Plants that like to spread out or become weighed down with produce, need that little extra support.
 Make sure that you pick up a trellis when you are planting tomatoes or other fruits and vegetables in your container gardens, particularly those that gain some height as they grow.

 At the least, place some stakes around the plants.
-You can use some garden tape with the stakes that then provides not only the support that your plants need, but also help them to be healthier and more productive as you separate the plants from each other.
+You can use some garden tape with the stakes that then provides not only the support that your plants need but also help them to be healthier and more productive as you separate the plants from each other.